-In accordance with its mission, the assessment panel (henceforth: the panel) presents its findings and its evaluation of the Medical Education at the Medical Faculty of the University of East SarajevoNursing faculty University of Mostar in this report.
+In accordance with its mission, the assessment panel presents its findings and its evaluation of the Nursing faculty University of Mostar in this report.

-This report can serve as a basis for the accreditation of the programmeprogram.
-This report is in accordance with the ESABIH guidelines, the panel assessed 67 criteriaa and 24 indicators.
+This report can serve as a basis for the accreditation of the program.
+This report is in accordance with the ESABIH guidelines, the panel assessed 6 criteria.
 The marks can be adapted at the grading scale of the HEA.

 The Assessment Panel